wallberg/blog/_drafts/review-evolution-20.md

 Nevertheless the author makes a good case that random mutation is neither the only nor even the primary mechanism of evolutionary change.
 Mutations do occur, but most random mutations would only

 > Darwin himself didn't strongly evangelize his belief that the variations, or the mutations, were random.
 Randomness didn't become dogma until the 20th century.
 Darwin didn't know where the variations came from.
-He didn't know about genetics and he didn't know anything about cells or DNA. \[...]
-For simplicity, in this book I will normally refer to Neo-Darwinism and the Modern Synthesis as Darwinism.
-Here, the use of Darwinism emphasizes assumptions of randomness. {% cite marshallEvolutionBreakingDeadlock2015 -l 37 %}.
+He didn't know about genetics and he didn't know anything about cells or DNA [^neodarwinism].

-I found the author's practice of "normally", but not always, referring to *Neo-Darwinism* as *Darwinism* to be confusing, because it became difficult to distinguish when he is referring to *random mutation* versus *natural selection*.
-In addition, the term *Neo-Darwinism* itself may not be as strongly tied to randomness as the author suggests [^neodarwinism].

 ### Adaptive Variation